Cervical Cancer Risk Assessment

 The increased use of the Pap test has greatly reduced deaths from cervical cancer.
 Pap tests find early cancers and changes in the cells of the cervix that could lead to cancer.
 Cervical cancer develops slowly.
 It usually takes years to progress from a precancerous change to cancer.
 For many women, the precancerous changes don’t progress to cancer.
 Some will go away without any treatment.
 But precancerous conditions can also be treated.
 Preventing cancer from developing is key.
 Routine screening makes this possible.

 Here are the ACS guidelines for cervical cancer screening:

-- Co-testing, which combines an HPV test with a Pap test every 5
+- Co-testing, which combines an HPV best with a Pap test every 5 years, or